lrtico/React-Native-App-Flashcards/README.md

 This project was the final one in the React Nanodegree program through Udacity.
 For information, see (https://www.udacity.com/course/react-nanodegree--nd019).

+Flashy was built for iOS devices and was tested on an iPhone X via the Xcode simulator and the Expo app on an iPhone 6+.

 ### Features
 Users can do the following:
 - Create decks